notes toward an individualist form of government

 tragedy

 American individualism never had a party or form of government to match it.
-The Revolutionaries assumed a state meant a centralized state.
+The Founders assumed a state meant a centralized state.
 This meant representation, voting, and controversy.
 This lead to secrecy, corruption, injustice, salvation, and reform.
 It is all a pointless drama in which everyone is dragged along in everyone else’s demands and sacrifices.
 It is the primary racket: traumatize people into powerlessness, then offer them protection.
 Surrender power, bargain for some of it back.

 No. It is my power to begin with.
 I say what happens with it.
 I retain it in my cell of the distributed state.
 The party is just a restorative force.
 It calls people back to psycho-political health and trains them in ruling their own lives.